 "I don't know where to start".

 Starting the gym or any physical based activity can be quite an overwhelming experience for many.
-Whether it's attending a new fitness class, getting a personal trainer or something that can be so simple as going over to pick up some weights in the gym.
+Whether it's attending a new fitness class, getting a personal trainer or something that can be as simple as going over to pick up some weights in the gym.

 Truth is, tomorrow never comes, so you keep procrastinating and never starting.